codencaffeine/DQN-Atari/README.md

 ## Architecture
 The architecture of this project involves two models:
-1) Q CNN (A convolutional Neural Network similar to the one implemented in the paper referenced above for action-value function Q)
-2) Q_hat CNN (similar model as Q CNN  for target action-value function Q_hat)
+1) Q DNN
+2) Q_hat DNN

-The CNN has total 6 layers:
+The DNN has total 2 fully connected linear layers:
-1) 3 Convolutional 2D layers
-2) 3 Dense layers

 The final layer outputs "Action-values"( Being in a state s, if we take action a how much will be the total reward)

 --------------